garrettlchow/garrettlchow/README.md

 # Hi there 👋, I'm Garrett!

-I'm a software engineer passionate about solving problems and building impactful applications.
-My journey started in biotech as a clinical lab scientist, and now I create software to empower users and drive innovation.
+I’m a software engineer passionate about solving problems and building impactful applications.
+My journey started in biotech as a clinical lab scientist.

 ## 🚧 Projects